Knee Replacement Risks

 Call for appointment:410-448-6400 410-448-6400

-Infection is an uncommon occurrence after knee replacement.
-However, when it does occur, it is very disruptive to the patient's life.
-Treatment of infection around a knee replacement usually requires removal of the knee replacement, installation of an antibiotic knee replacement for 3 months, and later, a third operation to put a new permanent knee replacement back in place.
+Infection is uncommon after knee replacement.
+However, when it occurs, it can be very disruptive to the patient's life.
+Treatment of infection around a knee replacement usually requires removal of the knee replacement, installation of an antibiotic knee replacement for 3 months and later a third operation to place a new permanent knee replacement.

-We take several steps to prevent infection before, during, and after surgery, and the University of Maryland is a leader in research into the prevention and treatment of knee infection.
+We take several steps to prevent infection before, during and after the surgery, and the University of Maryland is a leader in research into how to prevent and treat knee infection.

-Stiffness is another uncommon but possible complication associated with knee replacement.
-Most patients who undergo knee replacement are not able to fully straighten the leg before surgery.
+Stiffness is another uncommon but possible complication of knee replacement.
+Most patients who decide to undergo knee replacement are not able to fully straighten the leg before surgery.
 In general, knee replacement allows them to straighten the leg all the way.
-After knee replacement, most patients are able to bend the leg to the same degree as they were able before surgery.
-However, knee replacement does not usually provide increased knee bending.
-Some patients form exuberant scar tissue and have less motion with the knee replacement than they did before the operation.

 Incomplete Relief of Pain

 Although knee replacement is very effective at relieving pain, approximately 5% to 10% of patients who undergo knee replacement still have pain afterward.
 This could be as minimal as occasional pain on cold days, or it could be pain with climbing stairs or level walking.

 It is important to understand that the vast majority of patients are very happy with the pain relief achieved with knee replacement, but there is a small subset of patients who have persistent pain after knee replacement.